|

 Very

-few things remain the same for 150 years, especially in our whats new,
+few things remain the same for 160 years, especially in our what's

-the shiny dreams which the 49’ers had come for and established
+the shiny dreams for which the 49’ers had come for and established

 Hildreth’s Diggings.
 Others heard of the strike and flocked to